Science Fiction Timeline Site

 Earth itself was involved in the Secession Wars, and injuries to man's homeworld from these wars are heaped on top of the destruction of the Formation Wars.
 Most of Earth is ruined and uninhabitable after this era, though a few places (including Jamaica and the Tyrolean Alps) have survived undamaged.
 [Mote 254, 275; KDS 27, 61; WWBF 408; WWBV 156]

 On Haven, the descendants of the last Sauron warship have made themselves rulers of the native population.
-But Haven is completely cut off from the rest of human space, and will remain so at least until the late 31st Century.
+However, Haven is completely cut off from the rest of human space (and will remain so at least until the late 31st Century), so the rulers of the dwindling Empire of Man are completely unaware of this.

 (Quilland Base is established about this time, per WWIII 271.
 Angband Base is already in use, according to WWIV 259, but it must still be under construction, since it will still be unfinished in 2674 per WWIV 283, 291.)